 Our two-species model, although relatively simple, illustrates the need to incorporate ecological interactions in fisheries management within complex fishery systems.
-Human influences on ecosystems will continue to increase (Sih et al., 2011), and understanding species interactions can help to creatively manage these systems given the constraints that managers face.
-Although our model added a layer of complexity not usually considered in most fisheries management models, we acknowledge that there is still significant complexity inherent in these systems that was not simulated here.
-Further exploration of this complexity will allow the integration of multiple ecological and social interactions into fisheries management, as well as provide managers with the tools necessary to sustainably manage fisheries in the most cost- and time-effective ways possible.
+Human influences on ecosystems will continue to increase (Sih et al., 2011), and understanding species interactions can help to creatively manage these systems given the constraints that decision makers face.
+Although our model added a layer of complexity not usually considered in most fisheries management models (Solomon et al. 2020), we acknowledge that there is still significant complexity inherent in these systems that was not simulated here.
+Further exploration of this complexity will allow the integration of multiple ecological and social interactions into fisheries management, as well as provide decision makers with the tools necessary to sustainably manage fisheries in the most efficient ways possible (Solomon et al. 2020).
 Future research incorporating cultivation-depensation effects of species interactions, or other ecological interactions that induce alternate stable states, may provide empirical evidence supporting the importance of considering these dynamics in managing complex systems.
 Increasing complexity of these models to include energetics may also reveal the consequences of alternative stable states on the life histories of the dominant and subordinate species.

-Another layer of complexity to consider is the social component of fisheries.
-In contrast to commercial fisheries where users aim to maximize profit, recreational fishery users vary along multiple axes of species preference, catch rate, fish size, location, valuation, utility, avidity, and harvest-orientation (e.g., Johnston et al., 2010; Beardmore et al., 2015; Arlinghaus et al., 2017).
+Another layer of complexity to consider is the social component of fisheries (Solomon et al. 2020).
+In contrast to commercial fisheries in which users aim to maximize profit, recreational fishery users vary along multiple axes of species preference, catch rate, fish size, location, valuation, utility, avidity, and harvest-orientation (e.g., Johnston et al., 2010; Beardmore et al., 2015; Arlinghaus et al., 2017).
 Users place differing levels of importance on each of these aspects of the fishing experience, leading to divergent, and in some cases, competing desires by fishery users and ultimately complex management problems.
 For example, anglers may choose to voluntarily catch and release certain species (Gaeta et al. 2013; Sass and Shaw 2020).
-When managers try to promote harvest of a given species (e.g., through liberalized bag and length limits) anglers may simply choose to continue releasing their catch, rendering this management strategy ineffective (Miranda et al. 2017; Sass and Shaw 2020).
+When managers try to promote harvest of a given species (e.g., through liberalized bag and length limits), anglers may simply choose to continue releasing their catch, rendering this management strategy ineffective (Miranda et al. 2017; Sass and Shaw 2020).
 Management goals are often focused on maintaining a system in a ‘desired’ stable state; however, what is ‘desired’ is determined by human desires and may conflict with overall sustainability of the resource.
 Appropriate responses or management to changing demands from stakeholders in their system will be reliant on a foundational understanding of ecological interactions (specifically through cultivation-depensation mechanisms) and the resultant shifts towards a more ‘desirable’ stable state.
 Ultimately, sustainability of the resource in the long-term should trump human desires.
-Sustainable resource use and meeting human desires need not be in conflict, and by accounting for inter-specific interactions, managers may be able to achieve both goals.
+Sustainable resource use and meeting human desires need not be in conflict, and by accounting for interspecific interactions, decision makers may be able to achieve both goals.